observablehq/plot/README.md

 The **r** option defaults to three pixels and can be specified as either a channel or constant.
 When the radius is specified as a number, it is interpreted as a constant; otherwise it is interpreted as a channel.
 Dots with a nonpositive radius are not drawn.
 The **stroke** defaults to none.
 The **fill** defaults to currentColor if the stroke is none, and to none otherwise.
 The **strokeWidth** defaults to 1.5.

 Dots are drawn in input order, with the last data drawn on top.
-If sorting is needed, say to mitigate overplotting by drawing the smallest dots on top, consider a [sort and reverse transform](#transforms).
+If sorting is needed, consider a [sort and reverse transform](#transforms).
+The **sortedMark** option, if set to true, will sort the dots in descending radius order, a common approach to mitigate overplotting by drawing the smallest dots on top.

 #### Plot.dot(*data*, *options*)